 4-H Explorations Days is a MSU pre-college program that welcomes youth participants ages 12-19 (as of January 1 of the current program year) to explore their future, try new things and experience college life!
 During this three-day event, youth will gain confidence and independence through hands-on learning and make friends for a lifetime.
-Youth are housed on campus in the residence halls and eat all meals held in the campus cafeterias.
+Youth are housed on campus in the residence halls and all meals are held in the campus cafeteria.
 During registration of the event, youth can pick their sessions.
-Sessions can be found all over campus, encouraging participants to utilize the 4-H Exploration Days bus system (or walk) and develop their skills for map reading.
+Sessions can be found all over campus, encouraging participants to utilize the bus system (or walk) and develop their skills for map reading and time management.
 During the time when sessions are not held, a variety of activities are provided to keep the youth engaged and having fun.